CMSgov/bcda-static-site/index.md

 #### Beneficiary Claims Data API (BCDA):
    * Uses the bulk FHIR specification to provide data files to an ACO for **all** of the beneficiaries a given Shared Savings Program ACO is eligible to receive.
-   * BCDA does not require individual beneficiary authorization to send this information, though beneficiaries can opt out of having their data shared by calling 1800 Medicare.
+   * BCDA does not require individual beneficiary authorization to send this information, though beneficiaries can opt out of having their data shared with the ACO by calling 1-800-Medicare.

 #### [Data at the Point of Care (DPC) pilot:](https://dpc.cms.gov){:target="_blank"}
    * Provides FHIR-formatted bulk data files to **fee-for-service providers** for their active patients as needed for treatment purposes under HIPAA.
-   * Data at the Point of Care does not require individual beneficiary authorization but does allow a process for patients to opt out of data sharing.
+   * Data at the Point of Care does not require individual beneficiary authorization but does allow patients to opt out of data sharing.